GDS Link Alternatives: What Lenders Should Evaluate Instead

 Is Floowed cheaper than GDS Link?

 Yes, in every scenario we’re aware of.
 GDS Link’s pricing is not published, but enterprise decisioning platforms at their tier typically start in the six-figure annual range before professional services.
-Our published floor is $399/mo on annual billing.
-The full breakdown is on our pricing page.
+Floowed pricing is consumption-based on credits, sized to your operation on one short call, and lands well under the large enterprise platforms.

 Can Floowed handle the same policy complexity as GDS Link?

-For most mid-market and SMB lending policies, yes.
-The Decisioning Canvas supports multi-condition branching, bureau orchestration, document extraction, score inputs from external vendors, and waterfall logic.
+For most lending policies, yes.
+The Decisioning Engine supports multi-condition branching, bureau orchestration, document extraction and analysis, score inputs from external vendors, and waterfall logic.
 If you’re running a tier-1 bank with 50+ product lines, custom regulatory reporting requirements, and a dedicated IT team, GDS Link’s depth may be warranted.
 If you’re not, the complexity you’d pay for is overhead.

 What happens to my existing GDS Link integration if I switch?